Rambo-Yi/Rambo-Yi.github.io/_pages/about.md

 My research topics are computer vision and deep learning.
 I mainly aim to build more generalizable vision models by addressing challenges that arise when applying them to downstream tasks, such as few-shot learning,  cross-domain learning, open-vocabulary learning, and multimodal fusion.
 Recently, my interests have expanded toward cross-view learning, particularly in bridging exo-centric and ego-centric vision.
 I am excited about advancing intelligent assistants for egocentric vision understanding.

 <i>
-📮 📧If you are interested in my research, joining my group, or potential collaborations, feel free to email me at: <strong>yizhang.ai@ieee.org</strong>.
+📮 ☎️ If you are interested in my research, joining my group, or potential collaborations, feel free to email me at: <strong>yizhang.ai@ieee.org</strong>.
 </i>

 Research Interests